 The U.S. Small Business Administration takes a middle-of-the-road approach, recognizing that not all businesses need a comprehensive plan.
 Instead, it suggests that smaller businesses and startups use a "leaner" and more streamlined version to outline the essentials and highlight strengths.
 Lean or long, your business plan should cover the basics.

 Business Plan Outline

 The market analysis is a crucial section of the business plan, as it identifies your best customers or clients.
-To create a compelling market analysis, thoroughly research the primary target market for your product or service, including geographic location, demographics, your target market's needs and how these needs are being met currently.
-Your purpose here is to demonstrate that you have a thorough knowledge of the people you are planning to sell your goods and/or services to - so thorough that you can make educated predictions about how much of your goods and/or services they might buy, and convince other interested parties.
+To create a compelling market analysis, thoroughly research the primary target market for your products/services, including geographic location, demographics, your target market's needs, and how these needs are currently being met.
+Your purpose here is to demonstrate that you have a solid and thorough understanding of the people you are planning to sell your products/services to so that you can make informed predictions about how much they might buy, and convince other interested parties.

-9) Appendices and Exhibits
+Appendices and Exhibits

 If your goal is to seek funding, organize the plan based on what your audience values, and lead with the best, most convincing material first.
-If you have a stellar group of people serving on your new business's advisory board, by all means, put that section directly after the Executive Summary.
-Highlighting your new business's strengths will encourage your reader(s) to continue reading your plan.
+If you have a stellar group of people serving on your new business's advisory board, put that section directly after the executive summary.
+Highlighting your new business's strengths will encourage your reader to continue reading your plan.

 Add a Title Page and Table of Contents

 After completing all the sections, don't forget to insert a title page at the beginning of the plan followed by a table of contents listing each section with page numbers.